 Temperature Data Screen

-To access this screen double-click on “Temperature” in the state variables list in the main window.
+To access this screen, double-click on “Temperature” in the state variables list in the main window.

 The annual mean and range in temperature from the site parameters screen can be used or a time series can be entered—in which case make sure that the complete time period being simulated is covered.
-If the system stratifies, then temperatures must be given for both epilimnion and hypolimnion.

 For more information on temperature modeling, see section 3.5 of the technical documentation.
 If time series are entered you may wish to see the note about dynamic loadings.